AdrianMartinezCodes/Yaml2Dot/README.md

 # pythonYaml2Dot
 Python implementation of a yaml2dot converter.
+Now with JSON Support!

 Inspried by the original [yml2dot](https://github.com/lucasepe/yml2dot).

-The **YAML to DOT Converter** is a Python tool that allows you to convert YAML data into a graph visualization represented in the DOT (Graph Description Language) format.
+The **YAML to DOT Converter** is a Python tool that allows you to convert YAML or JSON data into a graph visualization represented in the DOT (Graph Description Language) format.
 It utilizes NetworkX for creating the graph structure and PyDot for generating DOT files.

 ## Table of Contents